openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

           --setting default registry 'git://example.com/bitbake-setup-configurations.git;protocol=https;branch=main;rev=main' \
           init

--  This example takes a :term:`Generic Configuration` from a remote location (here, one of the default configuration in BitBake):
+-  This example takes a :term:`Configuration Template` from a remote location (here, one of the default configuration in BitBake):

    .. code-block:: shell

       $ ./bitbake/bin/bitbake-setup init https://git.openembedded.org/bitbake/plain/default-registry/configurations/oe-nodistro-master.conf.json

 -  This example initializes a :term:`Setup` with:

    -  A custom :ref:`ref-bbsetup-setting-top-dir-prefix` and :ref:`ref-bbsetup-setting-top-dir-name`
    -  A :term:`source override`, and additionally overriding openembedded-core with a locally managed directory.
-   -  A standalone :term:`generic configuration` file.
+   -  A standalone :term:`Configuration Template` file.
    -  Choices passed on the command-line, applied non-interactively.

    .. code-block:: shell